Composable Commerce Guide 2025 - Definition, Vorteile, Beispiele & Trends

 Microservices

 Microservices are independent applications provided by different providers.
 These usually relate to a specific task area and are developed independently by the provider.
 Take the email marketing provider Klaviyo, for example.
 You can use this service to send your newsletters and push messages without affecting other system components.
-For example, whether you use services such as pathway or WISO for your Shopify accounting doesn't matter when considering your email marketing with Klaviyo.
+For example, whether you use services such as Pathway or WISO for your Shopify accounting doesn't matter when considering your email marketing with Klaviyo.

 APIs